Ecocytus/Among-AI/README.md

 - **Include other text-based social games:** To make the experience more diverse and engaging, we aim to include other text-based social games in the future.
 - **Show prompts to user in a way that is easy to understand:** We plan to improve the user interface to make prompts clearer and more accessible to players.
 - **Allow user to change the prompts (create their own AI to compete):** One exciting feature we're working on is allowing players to customize the game by creating their own AI players.
 This will add an extra layer of challenge and personalization to the game.

-## Contributing

-We welcome contributions to the Among-AI project.
-Please follow the contribution guidelines in CONTRIBUTING.md to understand how you can make a difference.